dbenson457/quiz-toggle/README.md

 ##  Features Implemented

 - **Dynamic Background Color:** Transitions from orange to blue as more correct answers are selected.
-- **Toggle Button Interaction:** Users can select between multiple options per question.
+- **Toggle Button Interaction:** Users can select between toggles per question.
 - **Answer Locking Mechanism:** The question locks when all correct answers are chosen.
 - **Component-Based Architecture:** Uses modular React components.
 - **Scoped CSS Styling:** Each component has its own CSS file for maintainability.